dtcenter/MET/docs/Contributors_Guide/dev_details/tmp_file_use.rst

 The MET application and library code uses temporary files in several places.
 Each specific use of temporary files is described below.
-The directory in which temporary files are stored is configurable as described in the User's Guide :numref:`config_tmp_dir`.
+The directory in which temporary files are stored is configurable as, described in :numref:`User's Guide Section %s <config_tmp_dir>`.

 Whenever a MET application is run, the operating system assigns it a process identification number (PID).
 All temporary files created by